 Primary Sleep Disorders: Parasomnia

 Parasomnias are common sleep disorders.
 They are characterized by strange or bizarre behavior or experiences during sleep.
 Parasomnias can occur during specific stages of sleep or during the transition between sleeping and waking.
-From childhood on, most people have had one or more parasomnias, including nightmares and sleep terrors.
+From childhood on, most people have had one or more parasomnias.
+These include nightmares and sleep terrors.

 Types of parasomnias